ChrisCummins/pip-db/Documentation/log/log.md

     -   **Method** Experimental method
     -   **Valid sequence(s) available** Values in the fields are shorthand, use the key at the bottom of each sheet to decode.
-        Entries with ‘1’ are more robust and should be ranked greater than entries with ‘0’ values.
+        Entries with '1' are more robust and should be ranked greater than entries with '0' values.
     -   **Protein sequence / Species Taxonomy / Original Texts /
         PubMed** External links.
     -   **Notes** text with additional details.
 Could be combed through to see if info could be added to other fields.

-**Prototyping idea** - Write a “Plausible Nonsense Generator” which can create fake but believable ideal datasets for testing with.
+**Prototyping idea** - Write a "Plausible Nonsense Generator" which can create fake but believable ideal datasets for testing with.

 ### Wednesday 16th